jjose-ca/Stock-bot/README.md

 - **Support display is informational only** — deliberately does not affect the ladder; there is no "boost the level toward support" behavior, by design (see confluence discussion above).
+- **No sizing per rung, no exposure cap.** `target_avg` (above) answers "how many shares to hit a target I chose," but nothing tells the trader what target to pick, or caps total capital committed across a cycle.
+  Three rungs is a *display* count, not a *limit* — after a fill, the basis updates and three new rungs appear, with nothing structurally stopping indefinite continued averaging into a sustained decline.
+Flagged as the sharpest unaddressed gap from an external review; would need its own deliberate design (fixed-dollar vs. volatility-weighted sizing, a max-capital-per-cycle or "stop adding below X" rule) rather than a quick patch.
+- **Levels 2 and 3 are a planning preview, not fixed commitments** — worth stating explicitly rather than leaving implicit.
+ATR is recomputed fresh on every `/buyfilled` call, so if Level 1 fills and the trader re-runs with a new basis, Levels 2/3 are recalculated from whatever ATR% exists *then*, not what was shown when the ladder was first displayed.
+In practice the drift is usually small (mean ATR% day-to-day change ~2.9% of its own value at the current `ATR_PERIOD=14`; Level 1's median fill time is ~2 days) — but during a genuine volatility regime shift in that window, the preview could be meaningfully off.
+No UI currently flags this provisional nature to the trader.
+- **`/marketcheck`'s RSI(2)-fires-daily assumption is unverified.** The
+  trader's stated goal was "trade at least once a day"; RSI(2) was added partly on that basis, but how often it actually crosses its threshold historically has not been checked against real data the way `ATR_STEP` and `SWING_FRACTAL_WINGS` were — worth a quick addition to `backtest_ladder.py` before treating it as delivering on that goal.
+- **RSI(2) vs. RSI(14) correlation is reasoned, not measured.** Both should track closely under normal conditions (leverage largely cancels out of a gain/loss ratio, unlike cumulative price) — divergence between them is theorized to signal decay-driving choppiness, but this hasn't been backtested against real QQQ/TQQQ RSI series the way other claims in this document have been.
+- **`ladder_log.jsonl` is tracked in git but not yet in `push_logs.sh`'s automatic daily push** — pushing today's log requires a manual `git add`/`commit`/`push`, unlike the other bots' logs.

 ---